EGA-archive/refgenDetector/README.md

 - Python 3.10.6

-Depending on how you want to isntall the package:
+Depending on how you want to install the package:

 - pip 23.1.2
 - Docker version 24.0.2